112523chen/Project_SA_CTP/README.md

 ## Project Description

-Create a machine learning model that predicts the emotions of a section of text using data from a labeled dataset.
+Create a web application that predicts emotions within a piece of text using supervised machine learning and natural language processing

 ## Data Source